prebid/Prebid.js/adops/setting-up-prebid-video-in-dfp.md

 ## Line Item Setup

-1. In the DFP "New line item" dialogue, select the **"Video VAST"** radio button to set up your Prebid line item to serve video creatives.
+1. In the DFP "New line item" dialog, select the **"Video VAST"** radio button to set up your Prebid line item to serve video creatives.

-2. Add your video player size under **"Master"**.
+2. Add your video player size(s) under **"Master"**.

     ![DFP New Line Item]({{site.github.url}}/assets/images/ad-ops/dfp-creative-setup/dfp-creative-setup-03.png)

 3. Other line item settings and key/ value targeting are identical to [those recommended for Prebid display]({{site.github.url}}/adops/step-by-step.html#step-1-add-a-line-item).
+Be sure to duplicate your line item and video creative for each Prebid price bucket you intend to create!

 ## Creative Setup

-1. Enter the **"New creative set"** dialogue by selecting **new creative set** from the line item you created above.
+1. Enter the **"New creative set"** dialog by selecting **new creative set** from each line item you created above.

 2. Select **"Redirect"** as the **creative set type**: